USB and Removable Media Security

 Malware Delivery

-Malicious USB drives can automatically execute code when plugged in.
-BadUSB works because a USB drive can impersonate a keyboard or network adapter — the computer has no way to tell the difference.
-When plugged in, it “types” malicious commands at 1,000 words per minute, faster than any human can react.
+A malicious USB drive can execute code the moment you plug it in.
+BadUSB works because a drive can impersonate a keyboard or network adapter, and the computer cannot tell the difference.
+Once connected, it “types” malicious commands at 1,000 words per minute, faster than anyone can react.

 The USB Drop Attack

-Attackers deliberately leave drives in car parks, lobbies, and common areas — labelled “Payroll Q3” or “Redundancy List 2025” to entice curiosity.
-Studies show that 45–98% of found USB drives are plugged in by the finder.
+Attackers leave drives in car parks, lobbies and common areas, labelled “Payroll Q3” or “Redundancy List 2025” to bait curiosity.
+Studies put the proportion of found drives that someone plugs in at 45–98%.

 ⛔ Important

-If you find a USB drive — do not plug it in.
+If you find a USB drive, do not plug it in.
 Not at your desk, not on a personal device, not “just to check who it belongs to.”
 Hand it to IT security.
-The curiosity a found drive provokes is precisely what attackers rely on.
+Attackers are counting on the curiosity a found drive provokes.

 Safe Practices